envoyproxy/data-plane-api/docs/root/api-v1/cluster_manager/cluster_hc.rst

 interval_ms
   *(required, integer)* The interval between health checks in milliseconds.

-no_traffic_interval_ms
-  *(sometimes required, integer)* The no traffic interval between health checks in milliseconds.
-  Default value is 60000ms (60 seconds).

 unhealthy_threshold
   *(required, integer)* The number of unhealthy health checks required before a host is marked unhealthy.
 Note that for *http* health checking if a host responds with 503 this threshold is